PeterCamilleri/CX16/docs/more_memory.md

 out to be pretty simple.
 The I/O region contains two eight bit output registers.
 The eight bits of one of those registers connects to the upper 8 address lines of the High RAM memory chips.
 Three bits from the other register connect to upper 3 address lines of the ROM memory chip.
-Currently, five bits of that register are marked as reserved for future use.
-Together, these two registers allow access to 2176K of RAM and ROM.
+Currently, the remaining five bits of that register are marked as reserved for future use.
+Together, these two registers allow access to a total of 2176K of RAM and ROM.

 WIP